nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to list persons
-2. AddressBook shows a list of persons
+2. SalesPunch shows a list of persons
 3. User requests to delete a specific person in the list
-4. AddressBook displays a confirmation message
+4. SalesPunch displays a confirmation message
 5. User confirms to delete the specific person in the list
-6. AddressBook deletes the person
+6. SalesPunch deletes the person

     Use case ends.